DeebotUniverse/docs/docs/advanced/data_types/xml/commands/clean.md

 [^1]: Models without mapping functionality only
 [^2]: Models with mapping functionality only
 [^3]: Models with single room cleaning mode only
-[^4]: spot and border modes cannot be paused, they can only be stopped.
+[^4]: Spot and border modes cannot be paused, they can only be stopped.